Welcome to the Mid-Willamette Bird Alliance!

 Homer Campbell boardwalk trail

-Homer Campbell Boardwalk Trail at Finley NWR was constructed by ASC & partners
+Homer Campbell Boardwalk Trail at Finley NWR was constructed by ASC & partners.

-Status: Federal – Threatened & Oregon – Sensitive
+Status: Federal – Threatened & Oregon – Sensitive.

 Education

-Open House flyer thumb
+Open House flyer

-Check the website for the dates and activities for 2025.
+Check the website for the 2025 dates and activities.
 The Nature Center is open for special events.
-Education volunteers offer many activities, such as making bird masks, leading guided walks on the trails, introducing Elsie Elzroth, the “Bluebird Lady” who began a nest box program to increase the Western Bluebirds population is Benton and Linn counties, and more!
+Education volunteers offer activities such as making bird masks, leading guided walks, introducing Elsie Elzroth (“The Bluebird Lady”), who began a nest box program to increase Western Bluebirds in Benton and Linn counties, and more!

 Bluebird Trail